Tables are an important part of HTML. They may seem pretty useless at first, but the layout for this site was made using tables. Here is a basic one:

 valign="bottom"

 align sets the horizontal alignment, while valign sets the vertical.
-These are always set in the <td> tag, like this:
+These are always set in the <td> tag, like this:<td align="center" valign="middle">content</td>Two more commands you can use with a table:

 As you can see, colspan makes a row stretch across however many columns you specify, and rowspan makes a column stretch across the specified rows.
 It takes a while to get the hang of, but is not hard at all!